suzonsAm/Typing-Practice-Master/README.md

 To run the Typing Practice Web Application locally, follow these steps:

-1. Clone the repository: `git clone <repository-url>`
+1. Clone the repository: `git clone https://github.com/suzonsAm/Typing-Practice-Master.git`
-2. Open the `index.html` file in your web browser.
-3. Modify the home row characters in the JavaScript code.
+2. Modify the home row characters in the JavaScript code.
 Open the `script.js` file and find the line `var text = "asdfghjkl;";`.
 Replace the characters within the quotes with your desired home row characters.
 Save the file.
+3. Open the `index.html` file in your web browser.

 ## Usage